Hyder, Alaska

-Hyder is a census-designated place in Prince of Wales-Hyder Census Area, Alaska, United States.
-The population was 87 at the 2010 census, down from 97 in 2000.
-Hyder is accessible by road only from Stewart, British Columbia, is popular with motorists wishing to visit Alaska without driving the length of the Alaska Highway, and is otherwise landlocked.
+Hyder is a census-designated place in Prince of Wales–Hyder Census Area, Alaska, United States.
+The population was 48 at the 2020 census, down from 87 in 2010.
+Hyder is accessible by road only from Stewart, British Columbia.
+It is popular with motorists wishing to visit Alaska without driving the length of the Alaska Highway.
+Hyder has no direct access to any Alaskan road.
 It is the southernmost community in the state that can be reached via car (others can be reached only by boat or plane).
-Hyder is Alaska's easternmost town.
+Hyder is Alaska's easternmost community.

 Geography

 Hyder is located at 55°56′29″N 130°3′16″W (55.941442, -130.054504), at the end of the land border between Alaska and British Columbia and at the head of the Portland Canal, a 130 mi long fjord which forms a portion of the border at the southeastern edge of the Alaska Panhandle.
-It sits about 2 mi from Stewart, British Columbia by road, and 75 mi from Ketchikan by air.
+It sits about 2 mi from Stewart, British Columbia, by road, and 75 mi from Ketchikan by air.

-According to the U.S. Census Bureau, the CDP has a total area of 14.8 sqmi, all land.
+According to the U.S. Census Bureau, the census-designated place (CDP) has a total area of 14.8 sqmi, all land.

 Climate

-Hyder has a fairly typical Southeastern Alaskan oceanic climate (Köppen Cfb), although using the 0 C coldest-month isotherm it has an extremely wet and ocean-moderated version of a humid continental climate (Köppen Dfb) similar to that of Haines although substantially wetter.
+Hyder has a fairly typical Southeastern Alaskan oceanic climate (Köppen Cfb, borderline Dfb), although using the 0 C coldest-month isotherm it has an extremely wet and ocean-moderated version of a warm-summer humid continental climate (Köppen Dfb) similar to that of Haines although substantially wetter.